-Situation: Charting the way forward for B2B publishing companies has not been easy.
-Following digitisation, declining advertising sales, then Covid, many magazines have had to regroup and reconsider their business model.
-This led one well established online publishing company to get in touch to explore new revenue-generating opportunities.
+Situation: Charting the way forward for B2B publishing companies, particularly after two years of pandemic uncertainty and due to all companies having to regroup and reconsider their advertising budgets, had one well established, on-line publishing company get in touch to explore new revenue generating opportunities.

 Intervention: A review of the current provision revealed an opportunity to develop a new digital edition and simplify the web-based primary vehicle.
 This strategy offered their existing audience a clear rationale and motivation to subscribe to the new product.
-The solution provided good value to the audience as it was likely to enhance their professional knowledge while keeping a degree of their free access to the publisher’s digital as well as web magazine offerings.
+The solution provided good value to the audience as it was likely to enhance their professional knowledge while keeping a degree of their free and reasonably priced purchases and access to the publisher’s digital as well as web magazine offerings.

 Resolution: Developing additional products to enhance the value proposition for little cost while increasing revenue and audience participation with an option also to develop a membership strategy in the long term.

-Magazine launches are my speciality so I was delighted when Henry Leveson-Gower approached me for advice on starting a new magazine.
+Magazine launches are my speciality so I was delighted when Henry Leveson-Gower, founder and CEO of Promoting Economic Pluralism, approached me for advice on starting a new magazine.

 Inspired by the campaigning genesis of The Economist, Henry was an expert in his subject but had little knowledge of magazine publishing.
 He was determined to launch a magazine, and after scraping together a shoestring budget, asked for my help to develop a blueprint for the title.

-- Be determined and believe in your ideas – providing of course that they are viable and that you have undertaken in-depth market research.
+1. Be determined and believe in your ideas – providing of course, that they are viable and that you have undertaken in-depth market research.

-- Change your perspective.
-Nothing is static, so if something isn’t working try a new strategy – the worst thing publishers can do is continue doing what they did yesterday.
+2. Change your perspective.
+Nothing is static, so if something isn’t working, try a new strategy – the worst thing publishers can do is continue doing what they did yesterday.

-- With specialist magazines building a community and magazine in tandem is essential to ensure both become sustainable.
+3. With specialist magazines, building a community and magazine in tandem is essential to ensure both become sustainable.